We can all do with more time and money. This is especially the case for small business owners where every little helps.

 20. Cut back on meetings.
 Sometimes, small business owners have meetings for meetings sake.
 Analyze every potential outcome of a meeting to determine whether it's important.
 When you do have a meeting, make sure you have a strict agenda and stick to it.

 21. Include quiet hours.
 As a small business owner, you’re probably the one that everyone will come to when they have an issue.
 However, this could eat into your time.
 Have a designated time to have a ‘Do Not Disturb’ sign on your door, so your employees know that they just can't walk into your office at any time.

 22. Put reminders in place.
 When your deadlines loom, set a reminder at a specific time in advance, for example, one hour, two hours or even five hours before.

 23. Delegate tasks.
 When you’re a small business owner, it’s easy to believe that you’re the best person to do everything.
 You should trust the team you’ve hired to take on tasks that you normally do.
+This is key to keep a small business running.
 If training is required, provide training courses and materials, so that they will know what to do.

 24. Organize your projects.
 You can use project organizational tools, like Asana or Trello, to make sure all your projects are in one place.
 This will help you know where everything is and save you time searching for relevant information.

 25. Create templates.
 If you do certain tasks over and over again, design templates to plug-and-play information.
 For example, if you’re a hiring manager or HR person, you can use job templates to save you time when recruiting.
 Try our ready-to-use job description templates here.

 26. Prioritize urgent tasks.
 If your projects have urgent deadlines, make sure that you get to them first, so they’re completed on time.